 Alternative M is the longest alternative and requires the most right-of-way.
-While only 36-38 percent of the working alignment contains agricultural land uses, Alternative M still impacts more acres of agricultural lands than all other alternatives.
-It also impacts the highest amount of prime farmland.
-This has the second highest impact to of annual farm income at \$981,000-1,415,000.
+While only 35 to 38 percent of the working alignment contains agricultural land uses, Alternative M still impacts more acres of agricultural lands than all other alternatives.
+It also has one of the highest impacts to prime farmland soils.
+Alternative M has the second highest impact to annual farm income at \$981,000 to \$1,415,000.
 These impacts are similar to Alternative P.